 Medical practitioners are increasingly utilizing plastics in their devices and instruments due to the material’s versatility, quick processing, light weight, bio-compatibility, sterility and price point.
 Plasma and corona surface treatment are an ideal fit for medical, pharmaceutical, and labware manufacturing.
 Once surface treated the value of inexpensive polymer parts greatly increases due to now becoming specialized, functionalized, engineered components.
 Plasma and corona surface treatment produce reliable, durable, and uniform results through electrical discharge that heighten energy on the surface of polymers and other substrates to increase their capacity for adhesion and bonding.

-What Can Plasma Surface Treatments and Corona Surface Treatments
+What Can Plasma Surface Treatment and Corona Surface Treatment

 Achieve in Medical Device Manufacturing?

 Medical device manufacturers use plasma and corona surface treatment for various reasons.
 First, surface modification improves adhesive, coating, and ink bonds with a substrate by chemically changing substrates from being hydrophobic to hydrophilic.
 Manufacturers utilize corona and plasma treatment to solve complex challenges, especially plastic material applications that present incompatibility issues for bonding.
 Other specialized applications include applying protective coatings that either draw or fend off fluids and improved cell adhesion in laboratory containers made from polycarbonate and polystyrene.

 What Are Some Useful Applications for Plasma and Corona Treatment in the Medical Industry?